ghoulmann/cs-curriculum/year_3.rst

 * Explain how instructions are executed within a computer system
 * explain how data of many types can be represented and manipulated in the form of binary digits
 * reflect on the personal, social, economic, and ethical impacts of technology and technological change, and the implications for rights, responsibilities, and freedoms
+* Demonstrate familiarity with New Media theories and the process of mass communication
+* Apply digital media literacy strategies to use media to empower herself in [digital] participatory communities. [bemedialiterate.com]